edimusxero/digital_comic_watermark_cleaner/README.md

 Initially created to run on a web server but it will indeed work from a command line (the output isn't optomized for this but it works)

+Use with caution, I do not take responsibilty for you nuking your library.